 DR is an important tool that can help maintain the proper operation of the power system following RES penetration, as it allows for balancing energy supply and demand at different time scales.
 The BLORIN network allows the aggregation of users transparently and without the need for an aggregator, generating virtual load/generation clusters that can provide flexibility to the power grid.
 When a request to increase or decrease the load is notified on the blockchain, the EMS sees this request and turns one or more loads on or off according to the users' needs.
 These user loads are supplied and controlled through smart plugs.
 Experiments carried out to test the feasibility of DR through the BLORIN network have shown that the response time of loads following a DR request is in the order of a few seconds.
-This completely satisfies the requirements for DR [43], but may not be sufficient for frequency regulation, as this service requires a power device to be able to detect and react to frequency changes very rapidly, within a few hundred milliseconds from the beginning of the transient event.
-To provide frequency regulation, it is thus necessary to equip the EMS with a grid frequency metering system to enable the disconnection of some loads when required.
-Using a voltage transducer, it is possible to provide the grid voltage signal directly to the EMS, which through appropriate software calculates the RoCoF and processes the control action of the loads connected to the EMS itself [44].
+This completely satisfies the requirements for DR [41], but may not be sufficient for frequency regulation, as this service requires a power device to be able to detect and react to frequency regulation, it is thus necessary to equip the EMS with a grid frequency metering system to enable the disconnection of some loads when required.
+Using a voltage transducer, it is possible to provide the grid voltage signal directly to the EMS, which through appropriate software calculates the RoCoF and processes the control action of the loads connected to the EMS itself [42].
 Assuming the presence of massive renewables installations, when there is a rapid decrease in production, and thus of frequency, the EMSs installed inside the homes instantaneously disconnect one or more loads thus contributing to regulation.
 In this way, residential users can contribute to the primary frequency regulation.
 The data recorded during the event are sent to the BLORIN platform, which processes them through a specific SC for validation, storage, and finally remuneration for the service provided.